BekajMelos/oms-sensemaking/README.md

 ### Code Quality

-The *oms-sensemaking* project is configured to use [ruff] for code linting and formatting (see the relevant tables in pyproject.toml).
+The *oms-sensemaking* project is configured to use [ruff] for code linting and formatting and [mypy] for type checking (see the relevant tables in pyproject.toml).

 *ruff* can be run directly on the command line and integrated into your editor and/or SCM.
+There is also a [Makefile] that wraps the code quality and build commands into a convienient interface.
+Run `make help` for more information.

 #### Code Linting